-And as it turns out, I know a horse who lives on this farm, and he told me that that was exactly what happened.
+And as it turns out, I know a cow who lives on that farm, and he told me that was exactly what happened.
 His father was so pleased to see him that he gave a great big party.

 But the dad really believed that he had lost his son forever.
 I mean, he didn’t know where he had gone and could have been killed for all he knew.
 So, he was just very pleased to see him again.